 We need to determine is whether a software or hardware problem is preventing your iPhone from turning on.
 Your iPhone’s software is the easiest to troubleshoot, so that’s where we’ll start.
 If that doesn’t solve the problem, I’ll discuss the hardware issues that can cause the problem.

 On iPhone 7 and newer, hold the power button and volume down button instead.

-To hard reset an iPhone 8, 8 Plus, or X, quickly press and release the volume up button, then press and release the volume down button, then press and hold the power button (iPhone 8 & 8 Plus) or the side button (iPhone X).
+To hard reset an iPhone 8 or newer, quickly press and release the volume up button, then press and release the volume down button, then press and hold the power button (iPhone 8 and 8 Plus) or the side button (iPhone X, XS, and XR).

 Sidenote: Why Can A Hard Reset Fix An iPhone That Won’t Turn On?

 If a hard reset fixed your iPhone, your problem was never that your iPhone wouldn’t turn on, because it was on the whole time.

 A lot of people think their iPhone won’t turn on when their iPhone is on, but the software has crashed so it’s displaying a black screen and not responding.
 It’s an easy mistake to make, because an iPhone in that condition is almost indistinguishable from an iPhone that’s turned off.

 If you’ve determined that your iPhone’s software is the reason your iPhone won’t turn on, I recommend you backup and restore your iPhone.
 When a software problem is that bad, it’s time to fix the software.
 You can learn about how to do the deepest type of iPhone restore in my article about how to DFU restore an iPhone.